improvess/matrix-reef.js/README.md

 [![Maintenance](https://img.shields.io/maintenance/yes/2020.svg)](https://github.com/doleron/matrix-reef.js/graphs/commit-activity)
 [![License](https://img.shields.io/github/license/doleron/matrix-reef.js.svg)](https://github.com/doleron/matrix-reef.js/blob/master/LICENSE)

-A faster Matrix for the Java Script World
+A faster Matrix for the Java Script World.

 There are some awesome matrix libraries for Java Script in the wild.
 But if you are looking for something faster consider to use this library.